8-Day Action-Packed Icelandic Adventure | The Ring Road and Reykjavik

 Day five marks the end of your Ring Road adventure, though it promises to be packed with excitement.

-Your first stop on your way back to Reykjavik from Akureyri will be at the village of Dalvik.
-It is highly recommended to add a whale watching tour here when booking, as the surrounding waters are pregnant with life.
-Not only are you likely to see Humpback Whales in summer, but also dolphins, puffins, and even orcas.
+Also, adding a whale-watching tour here is highly recommended when booking, as the surrounding waters boast abundant marine life.
+Not only are you likely to see humpback whales in summer, but also dolphins, puffins, and even orcas.

-After this, you will continue along the beautiful coastline of North Iceland, stopping next at the Vatnsnes Peninsula.
+After this, you will continue along the beautiful coastline of North Iceland, stopping next at the Vatnsnes peninsula.
 This stretch of land is the best place in Iceland for finding colonies of seals, and you will be able to learn all about them at the Icelandic Seal Centre.

 After marveling over its unique beauty, you will drive through the scenic countryside of West Iceland back to Reykjavik, where you will be based until the end of your holiday.